Complete a notice of acquisition

 Send the other copy to the relevant council.

 If the land you acquired is not your principal place of residence (your primary home), land tax may apply.

-There are various exemptions from land tax, including for land used in primary production, rooming houses, charitable institutions and more.
-You may want to learn more about these and apply for an exemption.
+There are various exemptions from land tax, including for land used in primary production, rooming houses and charitable institutions.

 Victorian Budget 2023–24